pletcher/epidoc_conversion/README.md

 $ poetry install
 ```

 from the root directory of this repository.
-The activate the virtual environment for your current shell:
+Then activate the virtual environment for your current shell:

 ```sh
 $ poetry shell